How Bail Bonds Work in California

 McDonough Bail Bonds San Francisco

 It’s said that bail bonds really began in San Francisco in 1898 with the McDonough Bros.
 Bail Bond Brokers.
 Located on the corner of Kearney and 700 Clay St; Peter McDonough and his brother Tom are said to have founded the first modern bail bonds business in the United States.
+Knowing the history of bail services will help people understand how bail bonds work in California

 The bail bonds California system is very similar to that in other states in which the defendant pays the agency a pre-determined amount and in turn they post the entire bail to the court.
 The amount for the initial fee can be cash, but it also can be collateral, assets or securities as well.

-This fee can come from the defendant, a family member or friend willing to co-sign the contract that is made.
+The bail premium can come from the defendant, a family member or friend willing to co-sign the contract that is made.

 California Bail Bonds Charges & Fees